Darvon & Darvocet Litigation

 In it’s announcement, the FDA urged doctors to stop prescribing Darvon and Darvocet immediately.
 However, it advised patients to continue taking propoxyphene, while consulting as soon as possible with their doctors to arrange for an alternative medication.

 If you were prescribed Darvon or Darvocet and were diagnosed with a heart rhythm abnormality (e.g. arrhythmia), contact us for a free legal consultation.
-You can call us toll-free at (800) 351-8588 or complete the form below to have a representative from Capretz & Associates contact you.
+You can call us toll-free at (800) 351-8588 or email us to have a representative from Capretz & Associates contact you.